frewsxcv/inaturalist-identifier-pro/TROUBLESHOOTING.md

 1. **Check your internet connection**
    - The app requires internet access to fetch data from iNaturalist

-2. **Verify OAuth token**
-   - The app uses OAuth for authentication
-   - If you see authentication errors, the app may need to re-authenticate
+2. **Check authentication (if needed)**
+   - Authentication is now optional - the app will start without it
+   - If you have a saved token, it will be loaded automatically
+   - If the token is expired, you can log in again using the "🔒 Login" button
    - Token is stored in your system's config directory

 3. **Check logs**